nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 - "Yes, I have backed up all of my data on this computer and you can wipe it."
 - "Yes, I want to opt-in to the newsletter."

 The `consent` property of a Consent is not intended to be used by an Identity to send tons of text to the peer.
-Instead, it should contain a brief summary of the issue, which the peer should agree with.
+Instead, it should contain a brief summary of the issue, which the peer should agree to.
 Longer texts should be placed on external websites.
 A link to such a website can be specified in the optional `link` property of the Consent.
 Also note that the Consent should not be used for contractual agreements.

 ## Request for persistent consent